elianezanlorense/vorstellungsgesprach/README.md

 - The full LLM evaluation is blocked by free-tier quotas.
 - Out-of-scope questions may retrieve an unrelated nearest concept.
 - No confidence threshold, hybrid search, reranking, or query rewriting is used.
-- Monitoring, Docker, CI/CD, and public deployment are not implemented.
+- Monitoring, Docker, and CI/CD are not implemented.

 ## Future work